jcolag/BaseDice/README.md

  - [ ] Now that we have player files, the bonuses should perhaps be encrypted with "umpires"' private keys on a per-bonus basis.

- - [ ] The game might also consider awarding bonuses based on performance.

  - [ ] The game has become almost entirely baseball.
 A gambling mechanic that combines both the score and the craps side of the game might rebalance it.

+ - [ ] More bonuses.
+Just stealing bases and walking batters is a bit flat, but they're very easy to implement.
+The only other option I can see is, potentially, rolling the Point.

+ - [ ] The game might also consider awarding bonuses based on performance.
+Maybe linked to gambling.
+Winning money for other players?

 Credits
 -------